Testing enterprising potential

 A person who has an internal locus of control has the following qualities:

-• Self-confidence with the belief that they have control over their destiny and make their own luck, rather than being controlled by fate;
+• Self-confidence, believing that they have control over their destiny and make their own luck, rather than being controlled by fate

-• Proactive, taking personal responsibility to navigate the problems that arise to achieve success on their terms;
+• Proactive, taking personal responsibility to navigate problems that arise to achieve success on their terms

 • Self-belief, equating the results achieved with the effort made.